 In a nutshell, RA being an autoimmune disease means that the individual’s own immune system is attacking the body.
-In the case of joint pain, the structures around joints are being attacked.
+In the case of joint pain, the structures around the joints are attacked.
 These structures serve to protect the bones sharing the joint from rubbing up against one another.
-When these structures start to break down, the healing process release chemicals that affect the structures around it (in this case the bone of the joint as well as the cartilage), which breaks those surfaces down as well.
+When these structures start to break down, the healing process releases chemicals that affect the structures around it (in this case the bone of the joint as well as the cartilage), which breaks those surfaces down as well.

 The Difference To Look Out For When Comparing RA and OA

-The biggest factor that health care professionals look out for in order to rule out rheumatoid arthritis when somebody is experiencing joint pain or inflammation within the joint is age factor.
+The biggest factor that healthcare professionals look out for in order to rule out rheumatoid arthritis when somebody is experiencing joint pain or inflammation within the joint is age factor.

 If you are experiencing new pain within a joint that has been an ongoing issue and you are over 50, chances are you have osteoarthritis and not rheumatoid.
-This is important to note, because osteoarthritis is actually quite common in those who are older!
-It is just a common manifestation of wear and tear over a long period of time coupled with the human body’s diminishing ability to repair fast enough.
+This is important to note because osteoarthritis is actually quite common in those who are older!
+It is just a common manifestation of wear and tears over a long period of time coupled with the human body’s diminishing ability to repair fast enough.

 A General Rule Of Thumb